Dazzid/Deep_Learning_Techniques_Applied_to_Estimate_Music_Gestural_Patterns/README.md

 ![alt text](https://github.com/Dazzid/Deep_Learning_Techniques_Applied_to_Estimate_Music_Gestural_Patterns/blob/master/figures/04_3D_Data.jpg)

 ## Licence
-The following code and samples are released under Creative Commons Attribution 4.0 (CC BY 4.0) license (http://creativecommons.org/licenses/by/4.0/)
+The following code and samples are released under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC BY-NC-SA 4.0) license (http://creativecommons.org/licenses/by-nc-sa/4.0/)
-(Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.)
+-Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+-NonCommercial — You may not use the material for commercial purposes.
+-ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.